ktorio/ktor-documentation/topics/requests.md

 ## Body contents {id="body_contents"}
-In this chapter, we'll show how Ktor helps to receive various types of body contents sent with `POST`, `PUT`, or `PATCH` requests.
+This section shows how to receive body contents sent with `POST`, `PUT`, or `PATCH`:
-This can be serialized data (for example, JSON objects), multipart form data, or raw payload.

 ### Objects {id="objects"}
-Ktor provides the [ContentNegotiation](serialization.md) feature to negotiate a media type of request and deserialize content to an object of a required type.
+Ktor provides a [ContentNegotiation](serialization.md) feature to negotiate the media type of request and deserialize content to an object of a required type.
 To receive and convert content for a request, call the [receive](https://api.ktor.io/%ktor_version%/io.ktor.request/receive.html) method that accepts a data class as a parameter:
 ```kotlin
 ```
 {src="snippets/_misc/SerializationReceiveObject.kt"}